-Ok, so what do you do when your family keeps asking what you want for a gift instead of figuring it out?
-Me, I write a personal post so they can get my sizes, likes, and dislikes.
-Kind of narcissistic if you didn’t know any better right?
+What do you do when your family keeps asking what you want for a gift instead of figuring it out?
+Me, I write a personal post so they can get my sizes, likes, and etc. Kind of narcissistic if you didn’t know any better right?
 But really, I am just an open kind of guy, so if you're interested in reading more about me, here ya go.

 This post is mostly for my family, so they can stop asking me what I want for Christmas, birthdays, anniversaries, etc. So I thought I would take a moment and share my clothing sizes, interests, and hobbies.
 Especially since I lost more than 50lbs!
 I am actually a person that is very easy to shop for, once you get to know where I shop, my size, and my likes or dislikes.
 And you don't even have to spend a lot of money either.